Skip to main content

 Description

-This method handles sending the necessary HTTP requests to the server and returns a promise that may include data, depending on the request type.
+Sends an HTTP request to the server and returns a promise, which may include data depending on the request.

-All server requests are performed using the send() method, which is part of the RestDataProvider service.
+All communication with the server happens through the send() method, which is part of the RestDataProvider service.

 Usage